magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 be, or become anything; for making the mind empty – empty of self-cherishing, empty of concepts of self and other.

-: make it become a cause for Nibbāna.
+*Nibbāna paccayo hotu*: make it become a cause for Nibbāna.
 Practising generosity is giving up, letting go.
 Listening to teachings is for the purpose of gaining knowledge to give up and let go, to uproot clinging to what is good and to what is bad.
 At first we meditate to become aware of the wrong and the bad.
 When we recognize that, we give it up and we practise what is good.
 Then, when some good is achieved, don’t get attached to that good.
 Remain halfway in the good, or above the good – don’t dwell under the good.
 If we are under the good, then the good pushes us around, and we become slaves to it.
 We become slaves, and it forces us to create all sorts of kamma and demerit.
 It can lead us into anything, and the result will be the same kind of unhappiness and unfortunate circumstances we found ourselves in before.

-=1 Give up evil and develop merit – give up the negative and develop what is positive.
+Give up evil and develop merit – give up the negative and develop what is positive.
 Developing merit, remain above merit.
 Remain above merit and demerit, above good and evil.
 Keep on practising with a mind that is giving up, letting go and getting free.
 It’s the same no matter what you are doing: if you do it with a mind of letting go it is a cause for realizing Nibbāna.
-What you do free of desire, free of defilement, free of craving, all merges with the path, meaning Noble Truth, meaning The Four Noble Truths are having the wisdom that knows which is the source of : these are the origination, the source.
-If you are wishing for anything or wanting to be anything, you are nourishing , bringing into existence, because this is what gives birth to .
+What you do free of desire, free of defilement, free of craving, all merges with the path, meaning Noble Truth, meaning *saccadhamma.* The Four Noble Truths are having the wisdom that knows *taṇhā,* which is the source of *dukkha.* *Kāmataṇhā,* *bhavataṇhā,* *vibhavataṇhā*: these are the origination, the source.
+If you are wishing for anything or wanting to be anything, you are nourishing *dukkha*, bringing *dukkha* into existence, because this is what gives birth to *dukkha*.
 These are the causes.
-If we create the causes of , then will come about.
-The cause is : this restless, anxious craving.
+If we create the causes of *dukkha*, then *dukkha* will come about.
+The cause is *vibhavataṇhā*: this restless, anxious craving.
 One becomes a slave to desire and creates all sorts of kamma and wrongdoing because of it, and thus suffering is born.
-Simply speaking, is the child of desire.
-Desire is the parent of .
-When there are parents, can be born.
-When there are no parents, can not come about – there will be no offspring.
+Simply speaking, *dukkha* is the child of desire.
+Desire is the parent of *dukkha*.
+When there are parents, *dukkha* can be born.
+When there are no parents, *dukkha* can not come about – there will be no offspring.

 This is where meditation should be focused.
-We should see all the forms of , which cause us to have desires.
+We should see all the forms of *taṇhā*, which cause us to have desires.
 But talking about desire can be confusing.
-Some people get the idea that any kind of desire, such as desire for food and the material requisites for life, is .
+Some people get the idea that any kind of desire, such as desire for food and the material requisites for life, is *taṇhā*.
 But we can have this kind of desire in an ordinary and natural way.
 When you’re hungry and desire food, you can take a meal and be done with it.
 That’s quite ordinary.
 This is desire that’s within boundaries and doesn’t have ill effects.
 This kind of desire isn’t sensuality.
 If it’s sensuality,